apache/opendal/src/docs/rfcs/1477_remove_object_concept.md

 }
 ```

 We designed `Object` to make users can reuse the same `Object`.
 However, nearly no users use our API this way.
 Most users just build a new `Object` every time.
-There two problems:
+There are two problems:

 ## Extra cost